McLaren Automotive: Merging, spinoff and growth

 In 1980, the company merged with Ron Dennis’ Project 4 Racing team.
 The merger brought back designer John Barnard, who was interested in using carbon fibre composite.
 Carbon fibre was already used in aerospace applications but had never been applied to a complete racing car monocoque.
 McLaren pioneered the use of carbon fibre in motor racing with its new car, the MP4/1, bringing new levels of rigidity and driver safety to Formula 1.
-In August 1988, Dennis, Team Principal and Gordon Murray started to develop a new car and in 1992, the F1 was launched with a total production run of just 106 units.
+In August 1988, Dennis, Team Principal and Gordon Murray started to develop a new car and in 1992, the F1 was launched with a total production run of 106 units.

 Following a brief collaboration with Mercedes-Benz for the SLR McLaren, McLaren Automotive was re-launched as a standalone manufacturer in 2010, spinning off McLaren Racing.
 The company launched the 12C in 2011 and its Spider variant in 2012.
 The limited-run P1 went into production in 2013 and ended in 2015.
 After introducing a business plan to release a car or model every year, the company unveiled the 650S in Coupé and Spider models in 2014, and unveiled the new Sports Series range comprising the McLaren 570S and 540C in 2015.
 The company debuted a spin-off model from the P1 for children, the P1TM, in September 2016 and announced the same month that they are developing a powerful battery for Formula E. In October 2016, councillors were reported to be looking at a proposition for land opposite the McLaren Technology Centre for construction and announced the "Pure McLaren Arctic Experience" the same month, an event where a participant was trained to drive a 570S in the Arctic Circle.

 On 10 December 2024, it was reported that CYVN Holdings have acquired the automotive business of McLaren from Mumtalakat, a deal which will see the high-performance automobile company weathers through the financial woes and builds its first electric supercar.
 The deal will also see CYVN hold a non-controlling stake in McLaren's racing business.

 In April 2025, following its successful acquisition of McLaren, CYVN merged McLaren with Forseven, a British electric vehicle start-up under their ownership, with the combined companies being renamed McLaren Group Holdings.
-The merger is intended to give McLaren the capability to expand beyond the manufacture of mid-engine supercars and into other product categories, bringing future Forseven vehicles to the market under the McLaren name and allowing the company to compete with the likes of Ferrari, Lamborghini, Aston Martin and Bentley.
+The merger is intended to give McLaren the capability to expand beyond the manufacture of mid-engine supercars and into other product categories, bringing future Forseven vehicles to the market under the McLaren name and allowing the company to compete with the likes of Ferrari, Lamborghini, Aston Martin, and Bentley.